clvv/fasd/README.md

 # How It Works

-When you source `f.sh`, `f` adds a hook that will executed whenever you execute a command.
+When you source `f.sh`, `f` adds a hook which will be executed whenever you execute a command.
 The hook will scan your commands' arguments and determine if any of them refer to existing files or directories.
 If yes, `f` will add them to the database.

 When you run `f` with search arguments, `f` uses [Bayesian Ranking](https://github.com/clvv/f/wiki/Bayesian-Ranking) to find the best